GoobyFRS/bluebotpc-web/pages/legal/tos.md

 Contact Information

-9.1 For any inquiries or concerns regarding these Terms of Service or BlueBotPC's managed WordPress hosting, please contact our support team at [Contact Email/Phone].
+9.1 For any inquiries or concerns regarding these Terms of Service or BlueBotPC's managed WordPress hosting, please contact Matt.